Let’s Go to Luckenbach, Texas: 5 Things to do There

 Take Pictures

-One thing that I was sure to take of advantage of in this weird little town was to take pictures.
+One thing that I was sure to take advantage of in this weird little town was to take pictures.
 Make sure you get a shot of the post office/general store/saloon combo.

 When you first walk into the building you are technically in the post office.
 It is separated from the store and saloon by a painted white line on the floor.
 It marks the boundary where alcohol cannot be consumed on government property.